 Precautions While Using This Medicine:

-Methimazole can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
+In very rare situations, methimazole can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.